svalinn/moab_tools/README.md

 Building Code
 -------------

-1) clone the code from this github repot using the mw-moab4.6.2 tag:
+1) clone the code from this github repot using:

    ```git clone https://github.com/pshriwise/moab_tools```